 and went up to his room to talk to him and put him back to bed.
 He told me it

-get his own room and his older brother C had his own room about 10 as well and
+get his own room and his older brother C had his own room about 10 years old as well and

 loves it.
 But Q has always been very sensitive, first hint of us being

 displeased and he would burst into tears.
-He has only been in a room alone for
+He had only been in a room alone for

 as he was sleeping well he went into a room with C. Later their little brother A